How to Set up a Grocery Store Dramatic Play Area

 - face masks – new reality at the post-Covid-19 grocery store

-Here are some addition props that you can use as you create your market:
+Here are some additional props that you can use as you create your market:

-- baskets – shopping baskets and baskets to organize food
+- baskets – You need shopping baskets to hold grocery items while your kids shop.
+You can use other baskets to organize food

 - shopping bags – paper, plastic, or reusable